 Mock bowing to me with a bright smile, Mqueno picks up my one duffel and walks away.
 I follow quickly with the other one and my backpack to an old Toyota pick-up truck with the hood up.
 He throws the duffel into the back and tells me to do the same with mine, as that is my seating for the trip.
 I clamor in with my duffel bag and backpack and look for a way to hang on.
 Godfrey gently places the burlap sack covering the weathered wooden box that holds 25 Guava and Plum fruit tree seedlings between my duffles.
 My gift for the village.
 I say a cheerful "Kwaheri." and thank him for his help with the trees.
 He smiles and is gone into the crowd.

-The hood slams down and a man steps away and wipes his hands on a dirty rag that he shoves in the cab.
+The hood slams down.
+A man steps away and wipes his hands on a dirty rag that he shoves in the cab.
 He takes a plastic bottle of water from behind the seat and quickly washes his hands carefully, dries them on another cleaner cloth and greets me.
 “Jambo!
 Ngeti is my name.
 Karibou!
 Welcome again to Afrika!” and offers a firm handshake and a smile about as wide as his ‘Afrika’ or at least to the horizon.